Variant Call Format: The VCF header

 The header begins the file and provides metadata describing the body of the file.
 Header lines are denoted as starting with #.
 Special keywords in the header are denoted with ##.
 Recommended keywords include fileformat, fileDate and reference.

 The header contains keywords that optionally semantically and syntactically describe the fields used in the body of the file, notably INFO, FILTER, and FORMAT (see below).

 The columns of a VCF

 The body of VCF follows the header, and is tab separated into 8 mandatory columns and an unlimited number of optional columns that may be used to record other information about the sample(s).
 When additional columns are used, the first optional column is used to describe the format of the data in the columns that follow.

 Common INFO fields

 Arbitrary keys are permitted, although the following sub-fields are reserved (albeit optional):

 Any other info fields are defined in the .vcf header.

 Common FORMAT fields

 Any other format fields are defined in the .vcf header.

+Binary VCF

+Binary VCF or BCF files are binary, BGZF compressed variation of VCF files.
+BCF files allow fast and efficient indexed queries through tools like Tabix once an index file has been created.